Nutriadmin/hipaa-training/source/sections/introduction.md

 * How does NutriAdmin address compliance.

 *********************
-We are in the business of providing compliant software as a service to our customers (mainly nutritionists and dietitians) so that they do not have to worry about the nuances of software and application security - all they have to worry about is their clients and patients - its own internal policies and security on their own environments.
-We take care of everything else.
+We are in the business of providing software as a service to our customers (mainly nutritionists and dietitians) so that they can manage their business efficiently and securely – all they have to worry about is their clients and patients - its own internal policies and security on their own environments.

 So why is HIPAA training important?
 The rationale is best explained by this quote from Cory Doctorow -